orxan07/vagrant/README.md

 If the output is

-> Hi &lt;username&gt;!
+> Hi <user name>!
 You've successfully authenticated, but GitHub does not provide shell access.

 everything is fine.
 If not, please consider the documentation for SSH.